 While that may not seem like such a long time, when baseload power systems are overloaded, just a short reserve of backup power can make a huge difference.
-The battery is vital to the stabilisation of the electricity grid and modernisation of the entire network.
-Its use will help Victoria reach its target of 50% renewables by 2030.
+The battery is vital to the stablisation of the electricity grid and modernisation of the entire network.
+It’s use will help Victoria reach its target of 50% renewables by 2030.

-Tesla’s energy division hasn’t been profit-making for some time, due to the cost of the systems.
-However, during the company’s third-quarter earnings call, executives described increasing demand for the company’s energy storage products including the Powerwall for homes, Powerpack for commercial facilities, and utility-scale Megapacks during the company’s third-quarter earnings call
+Tesla’s energy division hasn’t been profit making for some time, but due to the has not been a profit engine for the company in recent years.
+However, executives described increasing demand for the company’s energy storage products including the Powerwall for homes, Powerpack for commercial facilities, and utility-scale Megapacks during the company’s third-quarter earnings call

 The Victorian Big Battery is a step forward in terms of innovation and the demand for key battery metals such as lithium, cobalt, graphite, and nickel.
 Below are some top battery metals stocks listed on the ASX:

 |Code||Company||1 Week %||1 Month %||6 Month %||1 Year %||Price $||Market Cap|

 |LYC||Lynas Rare Earths||8.00%||26.00%||65.00%||155.00%||8.63||$7724.64m|

 |MNS||Magnis Energy Tech||-9.00%||60.00%||112.00%||242.00%||0.615||$475.59m|